 Corporate campaigns internships: Apply now for Fall 2020

 Our Campaigns department is looking for enthusiastic and committed individuals who are determined to make a difference for animals.
 As an intern, you will play a crucial role in the success of our corporate campaigns--both behind the scenes and through public-facing actions.
 You’ll gain valuable experience researching, planning and running campaigns as well as an understanding of what it means to be a part of a highly influential nonprofit organization.
 If you are an organized, detail-oriented self-starter with experience or interest in corporate campaigns, apply today.

 Full- and Part-Time Positions Available:

-- Strong candidates will be considered anywhere in the US for a remote internship (involving regular communication and guidance via calls and video chats with staff), with preference for major cities like Chicago, Los Angeles, and New York.
-DC-based interns may work out of our DC office.
+- Strong candidates will be considered anywhere in the U.S. for a remote internship (involving regular communication and guidance via video calls with staff).

 - Full-time internships are a minimum of 8 weeks at 30 to 40 hours per week.

 - Part-time internships are a minimum of 8 weeks at 15 to 30 hours per week.